Ergon-moe/Bitcoin-Static/CONTRIBUTING.md

 [https://bitcoincashnode.org](https://bitcoincashnode.org)

-On all our channels, we seek to facilitate development of Bitcoin Cash Node, and to welcome and support people who wish to participate.
+On all our channels, we seek to facilitate development of Bitcoin Static, and to welcome and support people who wish to participate.

 Please visit our channels to

-* Introduce yourself to other Bitcoin Cash Node contributors
+* Introduce yourself to other Bitcoin Static contributors
 * Get help with your development environment
 * Discuss how to complete a patch.